perfood/couch-auth/README.md

 });
 ```

-Here is a full list of the events that SuperLogin emits, and parameters provided:
+Here is a full list of the events that CouchAuth emits, and parameters provided:

 - `signup`: (`userDoc`, `provider`)
 - `signup-attempt`: (`userDoc`, `provider`) // currently only for local